h2200080115/AutoTyper/README.md

 - The tool types at maximum speed (no delay between characters)
 - Make sure your cursor is in the correct position before starting
 - The tool will type whatever is currently in your clipboard
-- Works best with Phone Link's cross-device clipboard feature
+- Works with both Phone Link and KDE Connect clipboard sync
+- For KDE Connect users, ensure Bluetooth is enabled on both devices

 ## Use Case Example
 This tool is particularly useful for: